 Why choose us?

-We are members of The Family Mediators Association (FMA) and Resolution which are member body of The Family Mediation Council.
-All our arbitrators are recognized or working towards accreditation.
+Aspire Family Mediation offers family mediation across the UK.
+We are members of The Family Mediators Association (FMA) All our mediators are recognised or working towards accreditation.

-We work from properties in Hemel Hempstead, Watford, St. Albans, Harpenden and near Banbury however currently our consultations are by Zoom.
+We also have actually specialist mediators who are certified in child inclusive mediation to work directly with children and bring them into the mediation process.
+We offer mediation across in Hemel Hempstead, Watford, St. Albans, Harpenden and near Banbury however our consultations are all by Zoom.

 WILL IT LOOK BAD IF I REFUSE TO GO TO MEDIATION?